andlessa/SMStoEFT/README.md

         * [diagrams-SMEFT-stop](./mathematicaNBs/amplitudes/diagrams-SMEFT-stop.nb): all 1-loop diagrams relevant for pp > ttbar
         * [diagrams-DMEFT-stop](./mathematicaNBs/amplitudes/diagrams-DMEFT-stop.nb): all 1-loop diagrams relevant for pp > ttbar
     ***
+   * [nlo](./mathematicaNBs/nlo): notebooks for automated NLO calculations
+        * [SMS-stop-BSM-CTs.nb](./mathematicaNBs/nlo/SMS-stop-BSM-CTs.nb): uses NLOCT to compute the BSM counter-terms for the top couplings and self energy
+        * [SMS-stop-NLO.nb](./mathematicaNBs/nlo/SMS-stop-NLO.nb): creates a NLO version of the model (*only seems to work with loop-induced processes*)
+    ***
     * [matching](./mathematicaNBs/matching): notebooks for computing and checking the matching between the UV and EFT models.

       $q + q \to \bar{t} + t$ :